pebgroup/coryphoideae_species_tree/README.md

 ## 01\. species_workflow.py
-  Trims the reads from each species using a custom adapter and then combines the paired and unpaired reads for forward and reverse reads respectively in order to enable post trimming fastqc quality check for comparability before and after trimming.
+  Trims the reads from each species using [trimmomatic](https://github.com/usadellab/Trimmomatic) and a custom adapter and then combines the paired and unpaired reads for forward and reverse reads respectively in order to enable post trimming [fastqc](https://github.com/s-andrews/FastQC) quality check for comparability before and after trimming.

   All the trimmed reads are then given to Hybpiper [link](https://github.com/mossmatters/HybPiper/wiki/) which takes the trimmed reads and builds supercontigs for each target in the target file.
 If hybpiper is detecting potential paralogs these are then investigated and removed using the parallel scribt from Hybpiper.